 (5) To the extent that the ERCOT CEO or designee determines that Market Participant activities have produced an outcome inconsistent with the efficient operation of the ERCOT-administered markets as defined in subsection (c)(2) of P.U.C.
 Subst.
 R. 25.503, Oversight of Wholesale Market Participants, ERCOT may prohibit the activity by Notice for a period beginning on the date of the Notice and ending no later than 45 days after the date of the Notice.
 ERCOT may issue subsequent Notices on the same activity.
 The ERCOT CEO may deem any Nodal Protocol Revision Request (NPRR) designed to correct the activity or issues affecting the activity as Urgent pursuant to Section 21.5, Urgent and Board Priority Nodal Protocol Revision Requests and System Change Requests.

+6.4.4.1 Energy Offer Curve, Bid/Offer Curve, or Energy Bid Curve Offers for Dispatchable Reliability Reserve Service Capacity

+(1) The following applies to Generation Resources, Energy Storage Resources (ESRs), and Controllable Load Resources that a QSE assigns Ancillary Service Resource Responsibility for Dispatchable Reliability Reserve Service (DRRS) in its COP.
+It applies to all On-Line or Off-line DRRS assignments arising as the result of Day-Ahead Market (DAM) awards, Ancillary Service trades, or Self-Arranged Ancillary Service Quantities.

+(a) Prior to the end of the Adjustment Period for an Operating Hour during which a Resource is assigned Ancillary Service Resource Responsibility for DRRS, the QSE shall ensure that a valid Output Schedule, Energy Bid/Offer curve, Energy Offer Curve, or Energy Bid for the Operating Hour has been submitted and accepted by ERCOT.
+For any Energy Bid/Offer curve, Energy Offer Curve, or Energy Bid submitted by the QSE for a Resource providing DRRS, the capacity assigned to DRRS may not be offered at less than $150 per MWh.
+For any Ancillary Service Offers submitted by the QSE for the Resource providing DRRS, the full capacity of the Resource may not be offered at less than $150 per MWh.

 6.5.5.2 Operational Data Requirements

 (1) ERCOT shall use Operating Period data to monitor and control the reliability of the ERCOT Transmission Grid and shall use it in network analysis software to predict the short-term reliability of the ERCOT Transmission Grid.
 Each TSP, at its own expense, may obtain that Operating Period data from ERCOT or directly from QSEs.